Technjava/tiktok-repost-remover/README.md

 ### JavaScript & TypeScript

 Hi!
 I'm a 16-year-old developer, and today I have completed a little project to remove each of your reposts one by one.
 If you like my project, feel free to leave a star.
 I did it on my own, and it was very difficult to understand each error encountered.
+## Issues
+ > If you encounter any issues, feel free to report them in the issues section!
+ > I have tested the code myself, but I understand that for example, the waiting time might not work for everyone.
+Therefore, I can make changes for you or even create a configuration file.

 ## Setup